 In a local government environment, "administration and other general overhead costs" is interpreted to refer to governance and other general overheads that are unable to be attributed to functions.
-The distribution of costs that can be reliably attributed to the function undertaking the construction of an asset, are regarded as part of the construction cost (see "The Application of Full Cost Attribution").
+The distribution of costs that can be reliably attributed to the function undertaking the construction of an asset, are regarded as part of the construction cost.